 How long will it take for the requested item to arrive?

-Generally, it takes 2-10 days for material to arrive.
+Generally, it takes 1-2 days for requests that can be filled digitally and 7-10 days for physical material to arrive.
 Depending on the type of material requested and the availability, it may take longer.

 Where can I pick up my material?

 Our pick up options are the North Reading Room in the Melville Library, the Health Sciences Library, and the Southampton Library.
 Students in distance learning programs may be eligible to have books mailed to their home address.
 If you are in a distance learning program and would like to have interlibrary loan materials mailed to your home address, please email firstname.lastname@example.org.

 How will I know when items are available?

 You will receive an automated email when your material is ready to view or pick up.
 It's important to be sure your email address is accurate in your ILLiad account.
 Stony Brook University students, faculty and staff must use an SBU email address as the email of record.